A Chinese drone company is looking to launch an aerial shark-detection force via drone with its latest product.

 “JTT is proud of contributing its own strength in patrolling and protecting people.
 Drones are ‘the future of rescue’,” said JTT vice president Li Xia in a company statement.
 “We’ll keep on working hard and improving T60 UAV’s functions to make a better life-saving drone.”

 The T60 is a military-grade drone (wind and water proof) equipped with a 3-axis gimbal that can deliver stable 360-degree vision.
 The drone stay aloft for up to 60 minutes on a single charge and supports payloads up to 3 kg to include an IR thermal camera, night vision camera, remote controlled search light/loud speaker or (in the case of swimmer emergencies) a first-aid kit.

-Shark mitigation via drone is a growing trend Down Under given the number of top-rated, busy beaches.
-Last year, an Australian shark-repellant company tested the “Little Ripper,” a military-grade drone that costs around $180,000.
+Shark mitigation via drone is a growing trend — last year, an Australian shark-repellant company tested the “Little Ripper,” a military-grade drone that costs around $180,000.
 The fixed-wing UAV comes equipped with a high-def camera and a detachable pod that can hold emergency medical equipment, shark repellant and an inflatable life raft.

 Previously, Perth-based Shark Shield had tested Phoenix Aerial’s Vapor 55 UAV, which can main aloft for 150 minutes and can travel 100 km per charge.